Canada–United States border

-The border between Canada and the United States is the longest international border in the world.
-The terrestrial boundary (including boundaries in the Great Lakes, Atlantic, and Pacific coasts) is 8,891 km long.
-The land border has two sections: Canada's border with the contiguous United States to its south, and with the U.S. state of Alaska to its west.
+The international border between Canada and the United States is the longest in the world by total length.
+The boundary (including boundaries in the Great Lakes, Atlantic, and Pacific coasts) is 8,891 km long.
+The land border has two sections: Canada's border with the northern tier of the contiguous United States to its south, and with the U.S. state of Alaska to its west.
 The bi-national International Boundary Commission deals with matters relating to marking and maintaining the boundary, and the International Joint Commission deals with issues concerning boundary waters.
-The agencies currently responsible for facilitating legal passage through the international boundary are the Canada Border Services Agency (CBSA) and U.S. Customs and Border Protection (CBP).
+The agencies responsible for facilitating legal passage through the international boundary are the Canada Border Services Agency (CBSA) and U.S. Customs and Border Protection (CBP).

 History

 18th century

 The Treaty of Paris of 1783 ended the American Revolutionary War between Great Britain and the United States.
-In the second article of the Treaty, the parties agreed on all boundaries of the United States, including, but not limited to, the boundary to the north along then-British North America.
+In the second article of the Treaty, the parties agreed on all boundaries of the United States, including, but not limited to, the boundary to the north along what was then British North America.
 The agreed-upon boundary included the line from the northwest angle of Nova Scotia to the northwesternmost head of the Connecticut River and proceeded down along the middle of the river to the 45th parallel of north latitude.

-The parallel had been established in the 1760s as the boundary between the provinces of Quebec and New York (including what would later become the State of Vermont).
+The parallel had been established in 1763 by King George III as the boundary between the provinces of Quebec and New York (including what would later become the State of Vermont).
 It was surveyed and marked by John Collins and Thomas Valentine from 1771 to 1773.

 The St. Lawrence River and the Great Lakes became the boundary further west, between the United States and what is now Ontario.
 Northwest of Lake Superior, the boundary followed rivers to the Lake of the Woods.
 From the northwesternmost point of the Lake of the Woods, the boundary was agreed to go straight west until it met the Mississippi River.
-In fact, that line never meets the river since the river's source is further south.
+That line never meets the river, for the river's source is farther south, so the border was eventually drawn from the lake's northwestern point south to the 49th Parallel.

 Jay Treaty (1794)

 The Jay Treaty of 1794 (effective 1796) created the International Boundary Commission, which was charged with surveying and mapping the boundary.
-It also provided for the removal of British military and administration from Detroit, as well as other frontier outposts on the U.S. side.
+It also provided for the removal of British forces from Detroit, as well as other frontier outposts on the U.S. side.
 The Jay Treaty was superseded by the Treaty of Ghent (effective 1815) concluding the War of 1812, which included pre-war boundaries.